 We have a wide range of student exchange partners across Europe, including in France, Spain, Italy, Germany, the Netherlands, Denmark and the Czech Republic.
-These opportunities offer students the chance to study abroad for a semester or a full year through exchanges specifically tailored to their academic disciplines.
+These opportunities offer students the chance to study abroad through exchanges specifically tailored to their academic disciplines.
 We value our European and international partnerships and the opportunities they provide for student and staff mobility, as well as the exchange of knowledge, ideas and perspectives.